panzerdp/dmitripavlutin.com/content/posts/088-event-delegation/index.md

 As a side note, `event.currentTarget` points to the element to which the event listener is attached directly.
 In the example, `event.currentTarget` is `<div id="buttons">`.

-Now you can see the *benefit* of event delegation pattern: *instead of attaching listeners to every button* like it was done [earlier](#many-event-listeners), thanks to event delegation *just one event listener is necessary*.
+Now you can see the benefit of event delegation pattern: *instead of attaching listeners to every button* like it was done [earlier](#many-event-listeners), thanks to event delegation *just one event listener is necessary*.

 ## 4. Summary

-The idea of event delegation is based on the event propagation mechanism.
 When a click event happens (or any other event that propagates):

 * The event travels down from `window`, `document`, root element and through the ancestors of the target element (capture phase)
 * The event occurs on the target (the target phase)
 * Finally, the event bubbles up through the target's ancestors until the root element, `document` and `window` (the bubble phase).

+This mechanism is named *event propagation*.

-The event delegation is a useful pattern because it lets you listen for events on multiple elements with just one event handler.
+The event delegation is a useful pattern because you can listen for events on multiple elements with just one event handler.

 Making the event delegation work requires 3 steps: